What is Executive Protection? A Complete Introduction

 - Other VIPs

-And while the cost of executive protection and executive protection rates can be prohibitive for some organizations, there is also a price for being caught unaware and unprotected from substantial threats.
+And while the cost of executive protection and EP rates can be prohibitive for some organizations, there is also a price for being caught unaware and unprotected from substantial threats.
 The cost of an actual or attempted attack may be more expensive – in terms of both real damages and reputational harm – than proactively addressing these issues with executive protection services.

 Who Should Use Corporate Executive Protection Services?